 Franklin-Lavoisier Prize Presentation

-Join us for the presentation of the 2018 Franklin-Lavoisier Prize to the Comité Lavoisier de l’Académie des Sciences.
-Patrice Bret, secrétaire général, will be accepting the award.
+The 2018 Franklin-Lavoisier Prize was presented to the Comité Lavoisier de l’Académie des Sciences.
+Patrice Bret, secrétaire général, accepted the award.

 About the Comité Lavoisier